UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr.md

 - Created: January 13, 2020

 ## Summary
 The DVM should support requests for aggregated USDC Borrow APRs on Compound.
 The aggregation is done over a period of 30 days.
+This aggregation will not be used for the liquidation of any synthetics, we are only using the aggregation for the expiration price of synthetics. https://github.com/UMAprotocol/UMIPs/pull/150 is dependent on this UMIP.

 ## Motivation
 The DVM currently does not support reporting aggregated USDC borrow interest rate APRs from Compound.